Located just beside Chinatown Point, Hong Lim Market & Food Centre is more accessible than ever with the implementation of the Downtown Line.

 However, it turned out that it was this thick because I visited when they were about to close for the day, which meant that their gravy had been greatly reduced.
 So fair warning, if you prefer thick curry, try to visit when they’re closing.

 The noodles here are nothing to shout but the generous serving of chicken slices, despite its dry appearance, was actually decently moist and tender.
 The potatoes, having been slow-cooked for hours, were extremely soft as well.

-The thing that struck us first was how large the prawns were in our Crayfish Prawn Hor Fun ($8).
+The thing that struck us first was how large the prawns were in our plate of Crayfish Prawn Hor Fun (S$10).
 Sweet with a light crunch, they were also halved to make it a little easier to eat.

 Opening from 7am till they sell out, Granny’s Pancake sells affordable ban chang kueh and has a pretty group of loyal customers as well.
 When we reached around 1.45pm, they were already down to their last three pancakes.

 The Peanut Butter Pancake (S$1.20) was fluffy and slightly moist while the amount of peanut fillings were decent for its price too.
 The additional peanut butter gave the peanut filling and the pancake a creamy texture that was different from the peanut pancake.